Updated: July 26, 2023

 Risks and challenges in Lisbon’s real estate market include market fluctuations, doing your due diligence, and the need for thorough market research before investing.
 You should also ensure that you understand your tax obligations when buying property in Porto.

-The resale market for properties in Porto is generally very, driven by ever-increasing demand, tourism, and a strong rental market for both long and short term rentals, offering good potential for a return on investment.
+The resale market for properties in Porto is generally driven by ever-increasing demand and tourism, and a strong rental market for both long- and short-term rentals, offering good potential for a return on investment.

-You will need to be aware of property taxes to pay both at the time of purchase and on an annual basis.
+You will need to be aware of property taxes to pay at the time of purchase and annually.
 Taxes during the process include Property Purchase Tax (IMT) and Stamp Duty, while taxes that you will be required to pay on an annual basis include Municipal Property Tax (IMI).
-You can find out more in our article: Property Taxes in Portugal 2023: An Overview.
+Our guide, Property Taxes in Portugal 2024: An Overview, offers more helpful information about navigating taxes in Portugal.

-As with the property market in any country, Porto’s real estate market is influenced by economic fluctuations, but its resilience and consistent demand make it an attractive investment option in the long-term.
-The market’s resilience is highlighted by its performance in the wake of the COVID-19 pandemic.
+As with the property market in any country, Porto’s real estate market is influenced by economic fluctuations, but its resilience and consistent demand make it an attractive investment option in the long term.